Last updated: .

-Achi is a mill game from West Africa, reportedly (in the 1920s) played in Ghana and by Yoruba people in Nigeria, where it is known as Akidada.A[p.
+Achi is a mill game from West Africa, reportedly (in the 1920s) played in Ghana.
+It was also played by Yoruba people in Nigeria, where it was known as Akidada.A[p.
 43]

 The game is very similar to Five Men’s Morris, but an additional form of mill is permitted, compared to the standard game.
 The game as reported below was recorded by Kenneth Murray, son of H. J. R. Murray and Nigeria’s first surveyor of antiquities.